olakara/ahoy-case-study/README.md

  - Hotel domain is having reivew counts and rating results as accumulated fields.
 It is assumed that each time new review is submit and approved, system will calculate new scores and increment the review count.
 	- This way calculations during the search query is avoided
 	- These functionalities can be implemented by domain events.
 They are not done to have smaller scope
  - I have not considered Authentication & Authorizations in implemenation.
-Can be implemented using some auth server and JWT
+It can be implemented using any auth server and JWT tokens.

  ## Running the application

- The application
+ The application can be started from Visual Studio / from command line.
+To start the application from command line follow the below steps:

+ 1. `dotnet build`
+ 2. `dotnet run --project .\src\WebAPI\WebAPI.csproj`

+ Notes:
+ - Please make sure the database connection string is correctly provided.
+ - A very simple seed information for the database is loaded when the migration is complete.
+Please refer to `ApplicationDbContextInitialiser` class.